tdhelixx/alexandria-dental-health-site/src/services/implant-supported-dentures.md

 # Implant Supported Dentures in Alexandria VA

-If you’ve been told that you can’t get dental implants because you don’t have enough jaw bone to support them, Dr. Mojgan Mazhari can propose an effective treatment option with implant supported dentures.
+If you've been told that you can't get dental implants because you don't have enough jaw bone to support them, Dr. Mojgan Mazhari can propose an effective treatment option with implant supported dentures.

 Many patients come to our Alexandria VA dental office desiring an alternative to removable dentures, as long-term wearers of dentures are often plagued by ill-fitting, loose dentures, accompanied with a lack of self confidence when smiling.
-For these patients, Dr. Mazhari can propose implant supported dentures, also known as All-on-Four®, a special type of implant that works for many people who can’t get traditional implants.
+For these patients, Dr. Mazhari can propose implant supported dentures, also known as All-on-Four®, a special type of implant that works for many people who can't get traditional implants.
 And just like traditional dental implants, All-on-Four® implant supported dentures are permanent.

 ## Why Jaw Bone Matters in Alexandria VA